The baby name Ledger was borrowed from a Hollywood leading man, but it’s also a medieval gem, long undiscovered.

 The name’s rise is all down to the late Heath Ledger.

 The Australian actor became a star in his home country in the 1990s.
-By 1999 he was making movies in America, and became a star in 2001’s A Knight’s Tale.
+By 1999 he was making movies in the United States, and rose to fame in 2001’s A Knight’s Tale.
 His turn as Ennis Del Mar in 2005’s Brokeback Mountain earned him an Academy Award for Best Actor.

 The rise of the name follows his career path.
-His tragic 2008 death inspired eve more to consider the name for their sons.
+His tragic 2008 death inspired even more to consider the name for their sons.

 Like many surnames, the baby name Ledger has been used in small numbers.

-In fact, it debuted in the US data way back in 1923, with five births.
+It debuted in the US Social Security Administration (SSA) data way back in 1923, with five births.

 But for most of the twentieth century, no one was choosing the name for their children.